AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 The URL Transform is available to all query types: by path, list or paginated.

-### Image Delivery with full parameters {#image-delivery-full-parameters}
+### Dynamic Image Delivery with full parameters {#dynamic-image-delivery-full-parameters}

-This is a sample query for image delivery with a full set of parameters:
+This is a sample query with a full set of parameters:

 ```graphql
 {